jcomeauictx/2000-dodge-ram-van-b3500/README.md

 I've removed the computer, cleaned the oxidation where it connects to the van, and reconnected it; no help.
 Also cleaned and reconnected other ground wires.

-Checked the throttle position sensor for voltage, which should, according to one of the videos I watched but didn't note the URL, indicates a functional (at least partly) computer.
-There were 5VDC at points 3 (OR --- Hayes manual shows VT/WT) and 2 (OR/DB).
-Pin 1 (BK/LB) showed no voltage relative to ground.
+Checked the throttle position sensor, with the ignition key in RUN position, for voltage, which should, according to one of the videos I watched but didn't note the URL, indicate a (at least partly) function computer.
-All these measurements were with the ignition key in the RUN position.
+There were 5VDC at points 1 (OR --- Hayes manual shows VT/WT, and for pin 3,
+as it has the pin numbers inverted) and 2 (OR/DB).
+Pin 3 (BK/LB) showed no voltage relative to ground.

 Wiring diagram of PCM (computer), with C1 to the right as you're looking at it from the front of the van: